cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/connect-private-applications/best-practices.md

 If your public hostname route serves an `HTTPS` application, we recommend enabling [**No TLS Verify**](/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration/#notlsverify) to reduce connectivity issues caused by mismatched certificates. **No TLS Verify** disables TLS verification between `cloudflared` and the origin service, meaning that `cloudflared` will accept any certificate that the origin service provides.
 This setting has no impact on traffic between the user's browser and the `cloudflared` host, which will always be encrypted.

-## (Optional) Add load balancer to HTTP header
+## (Optional) Add `Host` header to accommodate local traffic management tools

-If your target application sits behind a load balancer or similar, you may need to add the service hostname?? to the [**HTTP Host Header**](/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration/#httphostheader) parameter.
-Load balancers in between the origin service and `cloudflared` can be difficult to troubleshoot, and you can typically resolve the issue by adding a header to match the way that the load balancer typically identifies traffic.
+If your target application sits behind a load balancer or similar, you may need to set [**HTTP Host Header**](/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration/#httphostheader) to the service hostname.
+Load balancers in between the origin service and `cloudflared` can be difficult to troubleshoot, and you can typically resolve the issue by adding a request header to match the way that the load balancer typically identifies traffic.

 ## Enable tunnel notifications